Shapur I's inscription at the Ka'ba-ye Zartosht

-Shapur I's Ka'ba-ye Zartosht inscription (shortened as Shapur-KZ, ŠKZ, SKZ), also referred to as The Great Inscription of Shapur I, and Res Gestae Divi Saporis (RGDS), is a trilingual inscription made during the reign of the Sasanian king Shapur I (240–270) after his victories over the Romans.
+Shapur I's Ka'ba-ye Zartosht inscription (shortened as Shapur-KZ, ŠKZ, SKZ), also referred to as The Great Inscription of Shapur I, and Res Gestae Divi Saporis (RGDS), is a trilingual inscription made during the reign of the Sasanian Shah Shapur I (240–270) after his victories over the Romans.
 The inscription is carved on the Ka'ba-ye Zartosht, a stone quadrangular and stepped structure located in Naqsh-e Rostam, an ancient necropolis located northwest of Persepolis, in today's Fars province, Iran.
 The inscription dates to c.
 262. It is the first lengthy inscription by any Sasanian ruler and provides information on Shapur's religious beliefs, lineage, the territories which he ruled and his defeat of the Romans.

 Content

 The inscription is written in Middle Persian, Parthian, and Greek, containing 35, 30, and 70 lines, respectively.
 The Middle Persian variant is partially damaged, while the Greek and Parthian versions are better preserved, although they are not exactly the same as the Middle Persian text.
 In this inscription, Shapur introduces himself, mentions his genealogy, enumerates the provinces of his empire, describes his campaigns against the Roman Empire and talks about the fire temples he built.
 The inscription is considered the most important inscription from the Sasanian era.

 The relevant passage enumerating the territories part of Shapur I's empire :